Darchro/amusement/README.md

 Why?
 ----------------
-To showing how coding with CreateJS can be fun!
+To show how coding with CreateJS can be fun!<br/>
-If you build something cool share it with other people and let me know what you made.<br/>
+If you build something interesting share it with others and let me know what you made.<br/>
 The code found here is free for anyone to use but feel free to give me a shout out.

 How?